-A pre-arranged absence form is used to excuse a student for a scheduled college visit or family vacation (5-day limit).
+A Pre-Arranged Absence Form is used to excuse a student for a scheduled college visit [4 per year without verification (email, brochure, etc.) from college] or family vacation (5-day limit).
 A completed form must be turned in to the attendance office prior to the first day of absence.
 This form is found in the attendance office and will be given to a student upon a parent/guardian request.
 Students must notify their instructors in advance of all pre-planned absences and school field trips.
 It is the student's responsibility to contact their instructor regarding required assignments during their pre-arranged absence.
 Failure to follow the procedure may result in the absence being considered truant and will count toward the 15-day limit.